arduino/help-center-content/content/Software Support/Upload/Fix-udev-rules-on-Linux.md

 ---

-## How to Install the Unified udev Rules Script
+## Automatic configuration

-We have created a unified script that configures `udev` rules for all supported Arduino boards in one step.
+You can configure rules for all Arduino boards by downloading and running `arduino-udev-setup.sh`.

 Follow these steps to download and run the script: